betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 9. **Maintain Contact Information**: Make sure you have contact information for all team members in case any follow-up questions or clarifications are required in the future.

 10. **Evaluate Salvageable Components**: Assess if any parts of the codebase or architecture can be reused in other projects.
 Salvaging valuable components can save time and effort in future development.

-11. **Review Contracts and Legal Obligations**: If the project involved any third-party contracts or legal obligations, review them to ensure all necessary termination procedures are followed.

 12. **Post-Mortem Meeting**: Hold a post-mortem meeting with the team to discuss the reasons behind the project's discontinuation and reflect on the overall experience.
 This can lead to valuable insights for future projects.